 IRS Audit Process

 The tax audit process varies slightly from one case to the next, not only due to differing reasons for taxpayer audits, but also because there are several different types of audits for which you may be chosen.
-The three main types of IRS audits are correspondence audits, office audits, and field audits.
+The three main types of IRS audits are correspondence audits (or mail audits), office audits, and field audits.

 As the name suggests, a correspondence audit is conducted through the mail.
 The IRS may request that you supply various financial records and statements to corroborate the information you provided on your tax return.
 For example, the auditor may wish to examine invoices or receipts.
 Because it is the simplest type of audit, a correspondence audit is typically used to resolve errors and issues that are relatively minor in scope.
+Due to their milder nature, mail audits usually conclude in six months or less.
 Nonetheless, the potential for penalties or a more intensive examination makes audit representation essential.